-Dr. Russin is the associate surgical director of the USC Center for Neurorestoration at Keck Medicine of USC.
+Dr. Russin is the assistant surgical director of the USC Neurorestoration Center at Keck Medicine of USC.

 “I love to spend my free time with my family.
-I help my wife take care of our three daughters, who are all under three years old.
-This takes up majority of the time I have outside of work.”
+I help my wife take care of our three daughters.
+This takes up the majority of the time I have outside of work.”

 The outdoors calls his name.

 “I love hiking, fishing and camping up in northern Maine during the summer.
 It has been a family tradition that I look forward to sharing with my kids.
-When I was a medical student, I spent several months in the western Himalayans setting up health camps for Tibetan refugees.
-The experience gave me a glimpse into the global variations in healthcare systems.
+When I was a medical student, I spent several months in the western Himalayas setting up health camps for Tibetan refugees.
+The experience gave me a glimpse into the global variations in health care systems.
 It also allowed me to experience a starkly different culture while providing an important and scarce resource.”

 “After a successful surgery, my patient Kathy Nguyen convinced me to run my first marathon with her.
 We performed a PICA-PICA (posterior inferior cerebellar artery) bypass, which is a rare procedure that only a handful of medical centers can perform.
 It was a wonderful experience!
-On the rare occasions that my family is occupied, I’m out training for the 2017 LA Marathon.”
+On the rare occasions that my family is occupied, I’m out training.”

 “The top three things I have yet to cross off my personal bucket list is taking my wife out to dinner in Paris, thru-hiking the Appalachian Trail and marlin fishing in Hawaii.”